6point6/mail-spoofer/README.md

 * You MUST change the root domain name:
     `DOMAIN=example.com`
+* You MUST change the phish subdomain for gophish:
+    `PHISH_DOMAIN=phishy.example.com`

-* You MUST change the RETURN-PATH address also known as Mail-From address:
+* You MUST change the RETURN-PATH address:
     `RETURN_PATH_ADDRESS=no-reply@example.com`
 * You MUST change the Cloudflare API:
     `CLOUDFLARE_API=XXXXXXXXXXXXXX`
 * You can change the DKIM selector or you can leave it as default:
     `DKIM_TAG=default`